rforbiodatascience23/Group_10_project/README.md

 Provide instructions on how to use the R scripts or functions included in the repository.
 Include any dependencies or system requirements.

-## Contributors

-List the contributors to the project and provide contact information if necessary.

-## License

-Specify the license under which the project is distributed.

-## Acknowledgments

-If you used external libraries, tools, or resources, acknowledge them here.

-## How to Contribute

-Provide information on how others can contribute to the project, including guidelines for submitting issues or pull requests.